juls0730/gloom/DOCUMENTATION.md

 ## Plugins

 Plugins are the core of GLoom, they are responsible for handling requests and providing routes.
+When building a plugin, it's expected that all the assets you need will be bundled with the plugin.
+However, you are allowed to create directories for assets like file uploads, but we urge you to create a specific directory for assets (ie a database or a public directory) to avoid cluttering the root directory of gloom.

 ### Plugin Interface

 The `Plugin` interface is the main interface for plugins to implement.
 It has three methods:

-- `Init()` - This method is called when the plugin is loaded.
+- `Init() (*fiber.Config, error)` - This method is called when the plugin is loaded.
 It is the function that is initially called when the plugin is loaded.
-- `Name()` - This method returns the name of the plugin.
+- `Name() string` - This method returns the name of the plugin.
 - `RegisterRoutes(router fiber.Router)` - This method is called when the plugin is loaded and is responsible for registering routes to the router.

 Furthermore, your plugin should export a symbol named `Plugin` that implements the `Plugin` interface.
 The easiest way to do this in Go is simply